Mettenim/Mettenim/README.md

 - 🌱 I’m always learning

-- 💞️ I’m looking to collaborate on a multi-dimensional storytelling platform that lives on the web, enabling authors to tell stories within stories and readers to explore wherever their curiosity takes them.
+- 💞️ I’m looking to collaborate on starting small-scale businesses that evolve society, technology and commerce towards a world that's better for all.

 - 📫 Write me on LinkedIn at /minettemangahas